FrodoVDR/mqtt-ccu/README.md

         -t | --topic            Tasmota device topic name -o | --value            Power cmnd [0 - off, 1 - on, 2 - toggle]
         -r | --realname         Actual name for the variable definition.
-        -s | --sensor           Query of sensor data (ENERGY, DS18B20, AM2301, BMP280, BME280 and BH1750
+        -s | --sensor           Query of sensor data, you can pass a list of sensors separated by commas.
-             --sensor2          If the sensor data (e.g. temperature) are the same, only the one from sensor2 is displayed.
+                                (ENERGY, DS18B20, AM2301, BMP280, BME280, TSL2561 and BH1750)
         -n | --relaynumber      For devices with mor than one relay you can give the relay number.
         -d | --debug            Debug information and names for CCU systemvariables